aaronkyle/social-development/context/social-policy/social-policy_ifc.md

 The [Sustainability Framework](http://www.ifc.org/sustainabilityframework) articulates IFC's strategic commitment to sustainable development.

-The framework is frames sound environmental and social practices in the context of risk-management, accountability and transparency.
+The framework frames sound environmental and social practices in the context of risk-management, accountability and transparency.

 <!--
 > The Sustainability Framework articulates IFC's strategic commitment to sustainable development and is an integral part of our approach to risk management.